United States 17 min

 Once all your paperwork has cleared, you can start hiring and onboarding employees (or relocating your existing ones).

 Before you commit to hiring locally, you may want to test the waters.
-One common approach is to work with independent contractors before making things permanent as if it doesn’t work out, you can easily part ways.
+One common approach is to work with independent contractors before making things permanent.
+That way, should your plans not work out, you can easily part ways.

 12 min